 “Apparata Kitbash is a tabletop RPG work-in-progress.
-I am documenting the homebrew rules, design and materials that I’ve felt compelled to add to a game I DM on a regular basis.
+It’s sort of a side-project right now, using the same setting as my PC game (OBSCURON).
+Over time, I will document the homebrew rules, design and materials that I’ve felt compelled to add to a game I DM on a regular basis.
 With the encouragement of my players, we will playtest these.
-Some have been well-tested already.
-Hopefully I will accumulate enough suitable rules + content so that others can play this game too.”
+Eventually I hope to accumulate enough suitable rules + content so that others can play this game too.”

 Combat Rolls with Modifier Dice